microsoft/azure-percept-advanced-development/tutorials/pytorch-from-scratch-tutorial/pytorch-from-scratch-tutorial.md

     // versions of the types and output the same thing.
     //
     // Notice that we have mapped our inputs from GMat -> GMatDesc
-    // (and added const and reference declaration syntax to them). static GMatDesc outMeta(const GMatDesc&)
+    // (and added const and reference declaration syntax to the input). static GMatDesc outMeta(const GMatDesc&)
     {
         // This must be the right shape and type of the output.
 Otherwise you will get
-        // an ominous error about the meta data being wrong. return cv::GMatDesc(CV_32FC1, {1, 5, 128, 128});
+        // an ominous error about the meta data being wrong or about a Mat object resizing in a kernel. return cv::GMatDesc(CV_32FC1, {1, 5, 256, 256});
     }
 };